 (2) How that management process then operates, including an assessment of the business priorities currently being addressed.

 An audit of IT investment management should identify whether the various management processes involved are operating well and what the key opportunities for improvement would be.
-The audit should evaluate whether management has an effective investment prioritization process in place, including the ongoing identification of changes in business priorities and new business opportunities.
-IT investment management also involves the evaluation of performance of IT initiatives, and the audit should assess the performance monitoring completed by management.
+The audit should evaluate whether management has...
+To get the full story, subscribe now.